tylermchenry/docker-ubuntu-cron/README.md

 Forked from [raphiz/ubuntu-cron-curl](https://registry.hub.docker.com/u/raphiz/ubuntu-cron)

+**This is for my personal tinkering.
+Please don't expect anything stable out of it.**

 Ubuntu latest with cron and curl, powerd by supervisor.

 You can easily replace the default `/etc/crontab` with one that suits your needs.